st-one-io/node-open-protocol/README.md

 # Node Open Protocol

-This node is an implementation of the Atlas Copco's Open Protocol.
+A library to interface with Power Tools using the Atlas Copco Open Protocol

 This node was created by [Smart-Tech](https://netsmarttech.com) as part of the [ST-One](https://netsmarttech.com/page/st-one) project.